Tattoo Schools - Oregon

 Help change the tattoo industry in Portland, OR.

-Modern tattooing has been (and continues to be) a white and male dominated space.
-Tattoo 34 is committed to supporting tattoo artists who are BIPOC- Black, Indigenous, People of Color who are working to get into the tattoo industry in Oregon, where a tattoo license is required.
-To obtain an Oregon state tattoo license, an artist must attend a tattoo school (if they hadn’t previously been tattooing in another state).
-The tattoo schools and licensing process is expensive (10k+) and can be hard to navigate.
+Modern tattooing has historically been, and in many ways continues to be, a white and male dominated space.
+Tattoo 34 is committed to supporting BIPOC- Black, Indigenous, People of Color- artists who are working to enter the tattoo industry in Oregon, where a state tattoo license is required.

 To donate directly to this fund (100% of the donations will go directly to BIPOC artists in the Oregon tattoo school system):